ml4a/ml4a/q_learning.md

 title: Reinforcement Learning
 ---

 Reinforcement learning involves training agents - programs, robots, etc - such that they learn how to behave in a particular environment.
 Reinforcement learning agents learn by interacting with their environment and seeing what happens as a result of their actions.
+This is a really exciting area of artificial intelligence - here's where we get to design agents that are autonomous in both their learning and their behavior.

 The basic structure of a reinforcement learning problem is:

-- we model the world as various states the agent can be in.
+- we model the world as various **states** the agent can be in.
-- the agent can take actions that move between these states.
+- the agent can take **actions** that move between these states.
-- each state has an associated reward (which may be negative, i.e. a "punishment").
+- each state has an associated **reward** (which may be negative, i.e. a "punishment").
-- the agent explores these states and learns which sequence of actions tend to lead to more rewards.
+- the agent **explores** these states and learns which sequence of actions tend to lead to more rewards.
-- the agent uses what it has learned to behave in a way that maximizes reward (to the best of its knowledge).
+- the agent uses what it has learned to behave in a way that maximizes reward (it **exploits** to the best of its knowledge).

 There are many different ways a reinforcement learning agent can be trained, but a common one is called _Q-learning_.
 The agent learns a function called $Q(s,a)$ which takes a state $s$ and an action $a$ and returns a value for it.
-The higher the value, the more the agent believes $a$ is a good action to take in state $s$.
+This value is the _expected reward_, cumulative from this point onwards (though agents may value future rewards less than present rewards).
+In effect, the higher the value, the more the agent believes $a$ is a good action to take in state $s$.

 The way the agent actually behaves (i.e. decides what to do) is governed by what is called a _policy_.
 With Q-learning a common policy is a _greedy policy_ which just means take the highest valued action given by $Q(s,a)$.

 There are two problems in reinforcement learning that you should be familiar with:

 - the _credit assignment_ problem: sometimes a reward may be due to an action taken a long time ago - how do we properly assign credit to that action?
-Q-learning handles this by propagating rewards through time, so an early action that later leads to a reward will have some of that reward assigned to it.
+Generally we can propagate rewards backwards through time, so an early action that later leads to a reward will have some of that reward assigned to it.
 This will be clearer when we dig into the code.
 - the _exploration vs exploitation_ problem: does the agent stick with certain rewards at the expense of possibly missing out on greater but unknown rewards (exploit)?
 Does the agent explore more states to find these possibly greater rewards, but at the risk of lower or negative ones (explore)?
 A simple approach, which we'll use here, is to set some value, called epsilon ($\epsilon$), which can be from 0 to 1.
 With this $\epsilon$ probability the agent will take a random action instead of the best one.
 This variation of the greed policy is called the $\epsilon$-greedy policy.

 In this guide we'll put together a very simple Q-learning agent that navigates a grid world.
+Grid worlds consist of some hazards (which lead to negative reward) and some kind of "treasure" which yields positive reward.
+The agent then must learn how to efficiently navigate towards the treasure while avoiding the hazards.

 For simplicity, we are going to consider a _fully-observed_ scenario; that is, when an agent takes an action, they see all the results of it (this is contrasted to _partially-observable_ scenarios, where some results remain unknown, perhaps until later or surfacing in different ways).
 Our scenario will also be _deterministic_ in that an action, from a given state, always leads to the same outcome.

 ## The environment

 A reinforcement learning agent needs an environment to explore and interact with, so let's create that first.
-In other guides we'll use the [OpenAI Gym](https://gym.openai.com/), but I think seeing how an environment is defined makes understanding easier.
+While the [OpenAI Gym](https://gym.openai.com/) provides a lot of environments to get started with, I think seeing how an environment is defined makes understanding easier.

-This will just be a simple set of discrete coordinates.
-So the states in our scenario will just be `(x,y)` coordinate positions.
+For this problem we'll think in terms of _episodes_ - we place the agent somewhere in the grid, it moves around until it reaches a _terminal_ state (i.e. a position that ends the episode), which may give negative reward or a positive reward.

+Our grid will consist of empty spaces (valued at 0), holes (which are terminal states that give a reward of -1) and positive reward spaces (which are also terminal states).
+Our agent will start in a random non-terminal state and ideally learns how to find the highest value reward.

+We're going to tweak things a little bit and make it so that every step the agent takes also gives -1 reward.
+This prevents the agent from wandering around aimlessly, instead encouraging to find the shortest path to a satisfactory reward.
+I say "satisfactory" because the agent no longer is looking for the maximum reward available - if the maximum reward is 5, but it's 10 steps away, the agent will ultimately end the episode with a total reward of -5.
+But perhaps there's a reward tile one step away that has a reward of only 2 - the "smart" thing to do is to go for the closer, lesser reward, because the agent will end the episode with a total reward of +1.
+Our agent, if trained enough, will learn exactly these kinds of behaviors.

 We'll design it so that we can pass in a grid (i.e. a list of lists) that is filled with reward values.
-If a value of `None` is specified, it's considered a wall, i.e. the agent cannot move there.
+Values of `None` specify a hole in the world.

+For a grid world, the states are just `(x,y)` coordinate positions.

-The environment can also be used to figure out what valid actions are given a state.
-For example, if the agent is in the upper-left corner of the map, the only valid actions are `right`, `down`, and `stay`.
+The environment will also tell us what valid actions are given a state.
+For example, if the agent is in the upper-left corner of the map, the only valid actions are `right`, and `down`.

 ```python
 class Environment():